 It’s all mathematics

 That concert remains one of the most powerful communal experiences of my life.
-We sat in wooden fold-up chairs and Phil took the stage, armed with nothing but a classical guitar.
+We sat in wooden fold-up chairs as Phil took the stage, armed with nothing but his classical guitar.
 He didn’t banter between songs or provide any context.
 “Death is real,” he began, “Someone’s there and then they’re not / And it’s not for singing about / It’s not for making into art.”
 He sang about bloody tissues, about throwing out her underwear, about scattering her ashes and seeing “chunks of [her] bones.”
 He mined his grief from every possible angle, and when it could be exhumed no further, he sang about the act of exhuming—about the absurdity of performing it, of singing “to” her in the presence of a crowd.
 He was staring head-on at a contradictory feeling, choosing to forward it directly rather than unpiece or reconcile it.
 We cried and he sang for the better part of an hour.
 Then we all shuffled out without a word.

 Now I was stuck on it; I could think of nothing else.
 It was the sort of art so raw, so terrible in its beauty, it could easily overwhelm you if you let it.
-I let it, and it felt dirty in a way that’s difficult to explain, my mining of Phil’s loss for some personal epiphany.
+I let it, willingly, and it felt dirty in a way that’s difficult to explain, my mining of Phil’s loss for some personal epiphany.
 This sadness wasn’t mine; how dare I inhabit it?
 But to even call it “Phil’s loss” was to contain it, somehow, to put up a boundary where no boundaries exist—treating death as a footnote in another man’s story, rather than one gasping, unbounded, unimaginable truth.
 I needed to feel Geneviève’s absence as the sun rose above the city; to share in the impossibility without claiming it as mine; to look at it directly, just for a moment, as a participant in a world that had lost something infinite, before the grind of time pulled me back.